niemopen/niem-open-training/NIEM 101.md

 ## Purpose

-A technical webinar focused on developers and implementers who are interested in a deep-dive of NIEM.
+Deliver a course focused on developers and implementers who are interested in a deep-dive of NIEM and also deliver a NIEM 101 for executives and project mangagers.

 ## Supporting Documents